 The new solution has allowed Irish in Britain to take a more flexible approach to business.
 All company data and emails are now stored centrally on Microsoft’s servers and users connect via a remote internet session meaning that staff can log on and work from almost any location around the world – so long as the internet connection is reliable.

 The cloud-based solution also helps to cut costs.
-Office 365 is paid for on a monthly basis meaning the capital costs required to replace an on-premise server are removed and turned into a running cost.
+Microsoft 365 is paid for on a monthly basis meaning the capital costs required to replace an on-premise server are removed and turned into a running cost.
 Maintenance costs are also significantly reduced with no on-site server to look after.

 In addition, the Lync Online product available through Microsoft Office 365 enables the London and Birmingham offices to connect via video conference, reducing the need for business travel.